 Pedigrees consequently have a significant impact on the price paid for horses, given their expected talent, and also on the betting markets for two-year-old contests especially.
 A Kodiac colt would likely be a significantly shorter price for a 5f sprint at Chepstow than a Galileo colt, while if the race was run over 1m 2f at Newmarket, the odds would be turned on their head.

 How do I look up a horse’s pedigree?

 Whether a horse is bred in the purple or not is important and knowing the answer to that question can significantly help your punting in races where the recent form isn’t available.
 It is easy to access the pedigree of any individual horse on a racecard or bookmaker’s website, and it is completely recommended that you at least bear in mind what that could mean.

 Of course, a horse doesn’t have to be sired by Galileo to be unstoppable, they just have more chance of hitting the heights based on trends and siblings.
 If Usain Bolt had a son, I’m sure you’d fancy him to beat Dave from the pub’s son in a sprint, wouldn’t you???

 What is a tail female line?

-The family tree from the dam (mother) side.
+This is the family tree from the dam’s (mother) side.
 If the dam of the horse was a champion on the track, and her dam was also a superstar, then this horse will probably be a superstar too.